jpedrosa/cnc_module/README.md

 CNC Module
 ----------

-This project wraps NCursesW for Swift projects.
+This project wraps NCurses for Swift projects.

-NCursesW should give us support for Unicode.
+NCurses should give us support for Unicode.

 License
 -------